The first anti-cruelty to animals laws were passed in England in 1822.

-In 1934, San Diego Humane Society signed a contract with the City of San Diego to operate a shelter, then called “the pound,” under the supervision of the County Department of Health.
+San Diego Humane Society signed a contract with the City of San Diego to operate a shelter, then called “the pound,” under the supervision of the County Department of Public Health.

-On July 27, 1951 the first San Diego Humane Society animals were moved into a site on Sherman Street, which had formerly been a milk plant.
+On July 27, 1951, the first San Diego Humane Society animals were moved into a site on Sherman Street that was formerly a milk plant.

-After a disastrous fire in 1970, then-director Bill Virden formed the volunteer-based Animal Rescue Reserve (ARR).
+After a disastrous fire, then-director Bill Virden formed the volunteer-based Animal Rescue Reserve.
 The ARR was the first program of its kind in the country and has provided a model for other organizations to follow ever since.

-In 1999, with the Sherman Street lease about to expire, officials of the City and County of San Diego asked San Diego Humane Society to consider building a new facility adjacent to the proposed County Department of Animal Services facility on Gaines Street.
+With the Sherman Street lease about to expire, officials of the city and county of San Diego asked San Diego Humane Society to consider building a new facility adjacent to the proposed County Department of Animal Services facility on Gaines Street.

 After a year-long delay caused by a fire just before opening, the County Department of Animal Services opened its doors in 2002.
 San Diego Humane Society began demolition of the old Department of Animal Services structures and moved into its new buildings on the site in September 2003.

-In August 2004, a summit of animal welfare industry leaders from across the nation convened at Asilomar in Pacific Grove, California to build bridges across differing philosophies, develop relationships, agree on common animal welfare definitions, and gather statistics in a standardized format.
-The documents, definitions, and agreements from this gathering became known as the Asilomar Accords.
+In August, a summit of animal welfare industry leaders from across the nation convened at Asilomar in Pacific Grove, California, to build bridges across differing philosophies, develop relationships, agree on common animal welfare definitions and gather statistics in a standardized format.
+The documents, definitions and agreements from this gathering became known as the Asilomar Accords.

 After the Asilomar Accords were adopted by several animal care agencies nationwide, the San Diego Animal Welfare Coalition was formed so that local animal welfare organizations could work together to reduce the euthanasia of healthy or treatable companion animals in San Diego County.

-In 2009, San Diego Humane Society opened its Kitten Nursery, which delivers 24-hour care to infant kittens before they become eligible for adoption.
-The Kitten Nursery was the first program of its kind and has provided a model for other shelters ever since.
+San Diego Humane Society opened the first specialized care Kitten Nursery in the country, which delivers specialized care to infant kittens before they become eligible for adoption.
+The Kitten Nursery has provided a model for other shelters ever since.

-In September 2013, the City of San Diego passed the Companion Animal Protection Ordinance, which bans the sale of dogs, cats, and rabbits in pet stores in the City of San Diego.
+The City of San Diego passed the Companion Animal Protection Ordinance, which bans the sale of dogs, cats and rabbits in pet stores in the City of San Diego.

 The 10,000th kitten was admitted into San Diego Humane Society’s Kitten Nursery.
 Nova and his littermates were abandoned on the side of the road before they were nursed back to health in the Kitten Nursery and adopted into loving homes.

-San Diego Humane Society began providing animal services in the City of Imperial Beach, expanding animal service coverage from four to seven days/week.
+San Diego Humane Society began providing animal services in the city of Imperial Beach.

 The 25,000th spay/neuter was performed in San Diego Humane Society’s community spay/neuter clinic.